 We research the evolution of the early universe and the nature of the dark sector through theoretical developments and through experimental searches for new particles at large particle collider experiments, and at novel medium-scale experiments at DESY with a focus on searches for axions and high-frequency gravitational waves.

-Focusing on studying hadronic processes in dense environments at GSI/FAIR and LHC, we strive to understand how the properties and dynamics of matter and antimatter arise from strong interactions and how they determine the evolution of stars and shape nucleosynthesis.
+Focusing on studying hadronic processes in dense environments at GSI/FAIR and LHC, we strive to understand how the properties and dynamics of matter and antimatter arise from fundamental interactions and how they determine the evolution of stars and shape nucleosynthesis.

-We determine the phase structure and the equation of state of QCD matter at extreme values of density, temperature and isospin as are existent in neutron star merger events employing modern detector and computing technologies.
+We determine the phase structure and the equation of state of QCD matter at extreme values of density, temperature and isospin as exist in neutron star merger events employing modern detector and computing technologies.

 We identify of the most important nuclear properties and mechanisms that determine the production of elements in the Universe and understand how nuclei emerge from the fundamental building blocks.